 For close to a decade, Eric Henderson was Jackson Hole Mountain Resort’s lead backcountry guide and a Valdez heli-ski guide.
 But on April 17, 2009, everything changed.
-While skiing the 50-degree northeast face of Meteorite in the Chugach, Henderson fell and shattered his neck.
-He required two Titanal plates, four screws, and a cadaver bone, which his body is still rejecting.
+While skiing the 50-degree northwest face of Meteorite in the Chugach, Henderson fell and shattered his neck.
+He required two Titanal plates, two screws, and a cadaver bone, which his body is still rejecting.
 Now he helps run Blue Flax organic farm in Victor, Idaho, works PR for Denny ink., and raises daughters Selah, 7, and Maite, 8 months.

 When I moved to Jackson in 1996, it was really transitional, somewhere between skinny skis and the dawn of TGR.
 Back then you could make yourself a hero.